prasser/newtonraphson/README.md

 ```

 For example, the last method compares both functions for y-values in the range [0,1] with a stepping of 0.001 and
-a fixed parameter x=1.
+a fixed parameter *x = 1*.
 The functions are considered to be equal, when their results do not differ by more than 10% (0.1).

 Using the closed forms of our object functions will greatly speed up our computations, by a factor of about 7000.
 We can also see the effect of the approximate nature of our implementations of digamma and trigamma, as the